microsoft/WindowsDevicePortalWrapper/CONTRIBUTING.md

 # Process

-0. Code of conduct
 1. [Make a proposal](https://github.com/Microsoft/WindowsDevicePortalWrapper/issues) (either new, or for one of the elements in our backlog)
 2. Implement the proposal and its tests.
+3. Run StyleCop and ensure compliance.
-3. Rebase commits to tell a compelling story.
+4. Rebase commits to tell a compelling story.
-4. Start a pull request & address comments.
+5. Start a pull request & address comments.
-5. Merge.
+6. Merge.

-# Code of conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # Proposal